CMCLorg/CMCLorg.github.io/CfP.md

 We are pleased to announce the following invited speakers for the 2021 edition:

-- Marco Baroni (Facebook AI – Pompeu Fabra University of Barcelona)
+- ~~Marco Baroni (Facebook AI – Pompeu Fabra University of Barcelona)~~* Afra Alishahi (Tilburg University)
 - Zoya Bylinskii (Adobe Research)

+* We would like to thank Marco Baroni (Facebook AI – Pompeu Fabra University of Barcelona) for his support to CMCL.

 ## Scope and Topics